swift-link/RIFL/README.md

 # RIFL
 A low latency lossless link layer protocol

-How to launch an example design:
+How to launch an example design (tested in Vivado 2020.1):

 1. Add the directory "ip_repo" as a Vivado user repository in Vivado IP Catalog.
 2. Instantiate the IP "RIFL", configure it as you need.